farohan/landing-page/README.md

 ## Welcome to my Landing Page

-From websites like Google to W3Schools to even Amazon, this is a website where you can access the most frequently visited sites.
+This is a website where you can access the top 23 most commonly used and important websites, such as:

+ - Google
+ - Wikipedia
+ - W3Schools
+ - MDN
+ - Github
+ - Google Classroom
+ - BBC News
+ - CNN News
+ - The Wall Street Journal
+ - Youtube
+ - Amazon
+ - And much more!

+So whether you're a kid or an adult, I hope you enjoy my website!

 **Technology Used:**